THEOplayer/documentation/README.md

 # documentation
-This repository contain all articles on how to use THEOplayer
+This repository contains all articles on how to use THEOplayer